TeachBooks/systems-engineering-design/book/chapters/chapter_5_2.md

 | $C_2$ | 28    | 56    | 37    | 0.33      |
 | Value | 67    | 37    | 33    |           |

-Stevens [^Ackoff] proposed a uniqueness-based classification of scales into nominal, ordinal, interval and ration scales:
+Stevens [^Stevens] proposed a uniqueness-based classification of scales into nominal, ordinal, interval and ration scales:

 * **Nominal scales** represent the most unrestricted assignment of numerals.
 The numerals are used only as labels or type numbers, and words or letters would serve as well.
 * **Ordinal scales** arise from rank ordering.
 A classic example of an ordinal scale is Möhs scale of mineral hardness which characterizes the scratch resistance of various minerals through the ability of a harder material to scratch a softer material.